josephzsombor/plotting-tools/README.md

   You can zoom in on a region of the energy diagram.
   Click Save Energy Window to export your current window as energy_window.json in your working directory.

-2. static_mo_diagram.py (coming soon)
+2. orbital_energies_mpl.py or orbital_energies_mpl.ipynb

 A static Matplotlib version of the MO energy diagram, designed for use in publications.
-Accepts an energy window (either manually specified or imported from energy_window.json).
+Accepts an energy window (either manually specified or imported from energy_window.json) or a range of orbital numbers to plot.

 📄 Example CSV Format